abbarreto/abbarreto.github.io/_posts/en-us/2025-07-20-arxiv-scirate.md

 related_posts: false
 ---

-### Useful Links to Follow Scientific Articles in GR-QC and quant-ph
+### Useful links to follow scientific articles in gr-qc and quant-ph

 In this post, I share two websites I often use to stay updated with the latest research articles in the fields of gravitation (GR-QC) and quantum physics (quant-ph):